Immigration Rules, Rights, & Responsibilities for International Employees in H1-B Status

 Once you have obtained a new visa in your passport, you may apply for admission to the U.S. at a port of entry.
 An Immigration Officer will examine your documents and stamp your Form I-94.
 The period of validity on your Form I-94 should normally coincide with the dates on the Form I-797, although it is a good idea to ask the immigration officer to grant you a ten-day grace period on your Form I-94.
 (This will not allow you to work ten extra days, but it will allow you to remain in the U.S. ten days beyond the end of the employment period.)
 This form is very important as it signifies proof of your H1-B visa status, legal entry into the U.S., and authorization to be employed by Southern Connecticut State University.

-- Approval of for H1-B Petition While Outside the U.S.
+2. Approval of H-1B Petition while Outside the U.S.

 If you were outside the U.S. at the time an H1-B visa petition was filed on your behalf, you must wait until SCSU obtains Form I-797, Notice of Approval, before you are eligible to apply for a visa with which to enter the U.S. and assume begin your employment.
 Once the USCIS has notified SCSU that it has approved our petition, we will send the original Form I-797, along with a copy of the petition, to your address outside the U.S. You must take this document to apply for your visa and these documents to the U.S. Embassy or Consulate which serves closest to your place of residence.
 Check out the U.S. State Department’s list of Embassies and Consulates with online information about application procedures and requirements.